PRACTICAL SHOOTING EVENTS

 3rd Saturday of every Month: Pistol Shoots

-IDPA-ish style competition shooting at cardboard and steel targets.
+Practical Shooting style competition shooting at cardboard and steel targets.
 Scores based on time and accuracy.
-2 stages of ~20-24 shots.
+4 stages of ~16-24 shots.
 No Magnum calibers. $5 fee.
-See Phil Cathell or Jody Baker for more info.
-What to bring: a handgun with at least THREE magazines (4 is better, especially if each one doesn't hold over 10 rounds), at least 60 rounds of ammo, ear and eye protection, (holsters and magazine pouches optional).
+See Phil Cathell, Jody Baker, or Ben Jorden for more info.
+What to bring: a handgun with at least THREE magazines (4 is better, especially if each one doesn't hold over 10 rounds), at least 100 rounds of ammo, ear and eye protection, (holsters and magazine pouches optional).
 Your handgun can be centerfire OR rimfire.
 We'll even take revolver shooters or PCC enthusiasts.
 All skill levels welcome, come on out to enjoy the shooting sports.
-Any of the following calibers are fine: .22LR, .380, 38 spl, 9mm, .40S&W, .45 ACP; (no magnums) 5th Saturdays of a Month (occasionally, not guaranteed): Pistol Bowling Pin Shoots or other style Pistol Shoots with prizes.
+Any of the following calibers are fine: .22LR, .380, 38 spl, 9mm, .40S&W, .45 ACP; (no magnums) We started Pistol matches in 2020 with IDPA ish rules!
+Thank you for your support these first 5 years!
+New in 2024, SGC's Monthly Club Pistol Shoots will use the Galactic Pistol Alliance Shooting Format.
+"GPA" was created nearby at Bridgeville Rifle & Pistol Club: galacticpistolalliance.com/ https://brpc-de.com/gpa/.
+The Galactic Pistol Alliance (GPA) is a sport, based very roughly on shooting defensively.
+It is intended to be safe, easily understood and to provide a level playing field for fair competition.
+It is a game, it is a sport, it is a competition.
+The 2024 full year shooting program can be found (here).
+The GPA Ruleset is on the GPA website, currently 4.4.1 ish.
+Rules Highlights GPA uses 1/2 second values for Points Down / Time Plus -24 Rounds maximum - Carry as many mags as desired. -Mags may be loaded to full capacity -One mandatory reload per stage – you decide when and where -Targets may be required to be shot while moving -No tactical priority while shooting in the open -Drop a loaded mag with no penalty -Unlimited steel targets -Unlimited non-threats 5th Saturdays of a Month (occasionally, not guaranteed): Pistol Bowling Pin Shoots or other style Pistol Shoots.
 Bowling Pin Shooting en.wikipedia.org/wiki/Bowling_pin_shooting.
 Bracket style, best an opponent in 2 of 3 matches and proceed to the next round.
 Sometimes we have a loser's bracket where you can fight your way back to the top.
-WINTER AR/CARBINE SHOOTS Beginning in November 2022, We are hosting occasional AR/Carbine/PCC shoots $10 per gun.
+AR/CARBINE SHOOTS Beginning in November 2022, We are hosting occasional AR/Carbine/PCC shoots $10 per gun.
 Any semi-auto long gun with box mags is suitable!
+This uses Hit Factor Scoring.
+Think of it as USPSA ish or IPSC ish events with equipment divisions for rimfire guns, PCC's, Intermediate guns, and Heavy.
 TWO GUN Think of a Pistol Match and Combine it with an AR Match, and you get Two Gun!
 Multigun matches involve shooting a course of fire that has both pistol and rifle targets on it.
 So you are timed during a stage while you engage targets with one, then switch to the other.
 Normally, there's only one switch between guns in a stage.
-Our first Match will have two stages; each will be about 15 shots with each gun.
-Rifle max 10 rounds in a mag.
-You will need to reload with each weapon during the stage.
 Our Two Gun Match will use HIT FACTOR Scoring.
-Our Inaugural Two Gun Match was September 3, 2023. |
+Our Inaugural Two Gun Match was September 3, 2023.
+THREE GUN THREE GUN COMING NOVEMBER 2024!
+WE WILL USE THE IWI MULTIGUN RULES.
+WE UPLOADED THEM HERE!
+The Gun Divisions are: OPEN, TAC SCOPE, TAC LIMITED, MODIFIED, & SGC'S ADDITIONS OF HEAVY METAL, PISTOLERO (PCC) & RIMFIRE RAMBO. |

 INTRO NEW SHOOTER INFO!
 Our Events are great for newcomers to practical shooting to learn how to participate in events like these!